Orochi13479/mobileSquareTracker/README.md

 roslaunch turtlebot3_gazebo turtlebot3_warehouse.launch
 ```

-Once launched Run the provided script,imageProcessing.m, in MATLAB 2021b using ROS melodic.
+Once launched Run the provided script, imageProcessing.m, in MATLAB 2021b using ROS melodic.

-PROJECT HAS ONLY BEEN TESTED IN MATLAB 2021b USING ROS melodic.
+**PROJECT HAS ONLY BEEN TESTED IN MATLAB 2021b USING ROS melodic.**